Live a Creative Life

 5. Children listen to their muse more and judge less.

 Children think what they creatively accomplish is great, and what others do is great.
 Everything looks just as it should.
 I remember when I was a child, I had drawn a picture and proudly showed it to my artist dad.
 He loved it, as I knew he would, but then said, "This is great for your first time trying."
 Even though he meant it as a compliment, I was confused.
 I thought it was great as is.
 Children don’t have the judge in their heads, drowning out the soft voice of the muse.
 That loud voice that, with the first stroke of creativity, tells us we can’t.
 It questions why we are even trying.
-It points out all the ways we could and should have done better, without any suggestions of how to achieve them.
+It points out all the ways we could and should have done better without any suggestions for achieving them.
 And even though there is a part to be played by the judge, remember,

 Creation belongs to the muse.